Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Hollow Saints.md

 ### Primary Sanctums
 - [[The Hollow Reliquary]] – Hidden cathedral of cracked faiths and reassembled gods.
 - [[The Weeping Shrine]] – Secret vault beneath Kanda, marked by ritual weeping stones.
-- [[The Shattered Abbey]] – Deconsecrated sanctum in Mangagoy where dead gods are remembered.
+- [[01 Campaign/01 World/08 Points of Interest/04 Temple or Shrine/The Morning Stars/The Shattered Abbey]] – Deconsecrated sanctum in Mangagoy where dead gods are remembered.

 ### Deep Sanctums
 - [[The Forgotten Vault]] Beneath the [[Chapel of Falling Stars]] – Located in The Veins of Night > Shadowthread Warrens > Daggerfall Hollow; lined with divine silence sigils.